microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/setting-own-ide.md

 2. Enable the ``Maven Integration`` plugin if not already enabled under the Plugins section in the Preferences.
 3. Select ``File->Open...``.
 4. Select the root of the project directory, for example, for a project named ``myjavamicroservices1``, select the directory ``microclimate-workspace/myjavamicroservices1`` and then click ``Open``.
 5. You can now edit the application, for example,  ``src/main/java/application/rest/v1/HealthEndpoint.java``.
-If a java file is open and there is a message saying 'Module SDK is not defined', click the link ``Setup SDK`` to configure the SDK.
+If a Java file is open and there is a message saying 'Module SDK is not defined', click the link ``Setup SDK`` to configure the SDK.
 6. After you modify a file, save your changes.
 Microclimate auto-detects your changes and rebuilds and redeploys the updated app.
 Refresh your browser to see the results.

 ## General text editors